 - Alcohol or drugs.
 Alcohol and other substances can cause depression and make antidepressants less effective.
 Doctors often treat alcohol or drug addiction first if they believe either is causing the depression.
 In many instances, simultaneous treatment for addiction and depression is warranted.

-For additional information on medications and their effectiveness, buy Understanding Depression, a Special Health Report from Harvard Medical School.
+To learn more strategies for battling depression, check out Understanding Depression, a Special Health Report from Harvard Medical School.